igolaizola/bulkai/README.md

 ## Support

-If you've found my code useful, please support my late nights spent coding and the coffees I drink to keep me going!
+If you have found my code helpful, please give the repository a star ⭐

+Additionally, if you would like to support my late-night coding efforts and the coffee that keeps me going, I would greatly appreciate a donation.

-You can support me by buying me a coffee:
+You can invite me for a coffee:

 <a href="https://www.buymeacoffee.com/igolaizola">
     <img src="https://user-images.githubusercontent.com/11333576/221318625-736e63fe-489e-434e-b239-5c891cf5026a.png"/>
 </a>

-Donating to my PayPal:
+Donate to my PayPal:

 [paypal.me/igolaizola](https://www.paypal.me/igolaizola)

-Sponsoring me on GitHub:
+Sponsor me on GitHub:

 [github.com/sponsors/igolaizola](https://github.com/sponsors/igolaizola)

-Or by donating to any of my crypto addresses:
+Or donate to any of my crypto addresses:

  - BTC `bc1qvuyrqwhml65adlu0j6l59mpfeez8ahdmm6t3ge`
  - ETH `0x960a7a9cdba245c106F729170693C0BaE8b2fdeD`